petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/using-a-custom-service.md

     git commit -m "Add custom service"
     ```

-1. Push your branch up and start a new build in DXP Cloud to deploy.
-See the information on deployment in the [Overview of DXP Cloud Deployment](./overview-of-the-dxp-cloud-deployment-workflow#deploy) for help with deploying your build.
+1. Push your branch up and start a new build in Liferay Cloud to deploy.
+See the information on deployment in the [Overview of Liferay Cloud Deployment](./overview-of-the-dxp-cloud-deployment-workflow#deploy) for help with deploying your build.

-Once you have triggered a new build in CI with your changes, you can navigate to the _Builds_ screen in the DXP Cloud console to see the build.
+Once you have triggered a new build in CI with your changes, you can navigate to the _Builds_ screen in the Liferay Cloud console to see the build.
 The services listed under the _Services_ column includes the new service with the others.

 If you deploy this build to one of your environments (by clicking _Deploy Build to_ in the Actions menu), then you can also navigate to that environment's _Services_ page to see the custom service listed there: